Linkurious/ogma-linkurious-parser/README.md

 1. Get your visualization using [Linkurios REST API](https://doc.linkurio.us/server-sdk/latest/apidoc/#api-Visualization-getVisualization).

-2. Get the Linkurious configuration using [Linkurios REST API](https://doc.linkurio.us/server-sdk/latest/apidoc/#api-Config-getConfiguration).
+2. Get Linkurious configuration using [Linkurios REST API](https://doc.linkurio.us/server-sdk/latest/apidoc/#api-Config-getConfiguration).

+3. If you need to reproduce the same caption styles, get graph schema using [Linkurios REST API](https://doc.linkurious.com/server-sdk/latest/apidoc/#api-Schema-getTypes).

-3. Initialize `LKOgma` and call `initVisualization` with the configuration and the visualization data from the previous steps.
+4. Initialize `LKOgma` and call `initVisualization` with the configuration and the visualization data from the previous steps.

 A full working example using the [Linkurious REST Client](https://github.com/Linkurious/linkurious-rest-client/) library: